in2code-de/lux/Documentation/Technical/Identification/Index.md

 | Description          | Show a description in the lightbox that opens on click in frontend (optional)                          |
 | Send asset via email | Try to send asset as attachment via email (only possible for allowed file extensions - see TypoScript) |

-All clicks in frontend will be catched now by JavaScript and opens a lightbox:
+All clicks in frontend will be caught now by JavaScript and opens a lightbox:
 <img src="../../../Documentation/Images/screenshot_email4link.png" width="800" />

+##### Hardcode an email4link in your template

-**Note:** If you want to also use the email4link feature in your HTML-Templates, you can simply add some data-attributes to your links.
+If you want to also use the email4link feature in your HTML-Templates, you can simply add some data-attributes to your links.

 ```